 about 1.2 to 1.5 m long, hollowed out by termites in the thin

-trunk of a eucalypt tree, and with a ring of beeswax around the
+trunk or branch of a eucalypt tree, and with a ring of beeswax around the

 mouthpiece for sealing and player's comfort.
 It is a very unusual